In 1969, Ralph Hocking started Student Experiments in Television on the campus of Binghamton University.

-Student Experiments in Television, a predecessor of ETC, was begun in 1969 by Ralph Hocking on the campus of Binghamton University.
-SET provided access to the newly developed small format portable video equipment for use by regional arts and community groups and individuals as well as by students and faculty of the University.
+Student Experiments in Television provided access to the newly developed small format portable video equipment for use by regional arts and community groups and individuals as well as by students and faculty of the University.
 The technology was applied in a wide variety of projects ranging from social, educational and political programs to arts and cultural events.
 One series of tapes produced by Angel St. Nunez concerning street life in Bedford Stuyvesant was instrumental in the formation of a Fresh Air Fund for inner city youth.
 Sections of these tapes were broadcast in 1971 by public broadcasting stations WNET and WGBH.

-The Center’s programs are supported by the Electronic Media and Film Program at the New York State Council on the Arts; Daniel Langlois Foundation for Art, Science, and Technology; the Media Arts Program of the National Endowment for the Arts; mediaThe foundation; The National Television and Video Preservation Foundation; NYS Challenge Grant Program; The Andy Warhol Foundation for the Visual Arts; the New York Foundation for the Arts; the Media Action Grant Program of Media Alliance; the Institute for Electronic Arts at Alfred University; Everson Museum of Art; IMAP; BAVC; VidiPax; and by corporate support from Dave Jones Design and Black Hammer Productions and by the contributions of many individual artists.
+The Center’s programs received support from the Electronic Media and Film Program at the New York State Council on the Arts; Daniel Langlois Foundation for Art, Science, and Technology; the Media Arts Program of the National Endowment for the Arts; mediaThe foundation; The National Television and Video Preservation Foundation; NY/CUNY Challenge Grant Program; Andy Warhol Foundation for the Visual Arts; New York Foundation for the Arts; Media Alliance; Institute for Electronic Arts at Alfred University; Everson Museum of Art; Independent Media Arts Preservation (IMAP); Bay Area Video Coalition (BAVC); VidiPax; by corporate support from Dave Jones Design and Black Hammer Productions and the personal contributions of countless individual artists.

 View detailed ETC history by year at the Video History Project: